supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

    >**Note**: Wait for the import to complete.

 1. In the **Hyper-V Manager** console, select the newly imported virtual machine, select **Rename**, and then set its name to **az801l07a-vma1**.
-1. Increase the memory size of the virtual machine to 4096 MB.
+1. Right click - select **Setttings** and select memory and replace the memory size of the virtual machine to 4096 MB.
 1. In the **Hyper-V Manager** console, select the newly imported virtual machine, and then select **Start**.
 1. In the **Hyper-V Manager** console, verify that the virtual machine is running, and then select **Connect**.
 1. In the **Virtual Machine Connection** window to the virtual appliance, on the **License terms** page, select **Accept**.